 The first level of the appeal is at the course level from which the grade was issued.
 Within five (5) working days after receipt of the grade, the student must request a review by the College's course director.
-In the event of an inability to resolve the matter at this level, the student must submit his/her, appeal in writing to the Assistant/Associate Dean for Academic Affairs within ten (10) working days after the grade was received.
+In the event of an inability to resolve the matter at this level, the student must submit their appeal in writing to the Assistant/Associate Dean for Academic Affairs within ten (10) working days after the grade was received.

-Should the Assistant/Associate Dean for Academic Affairs be unable to resolve the dispute, the student may direct a written appeal to the College of Dental Medicine's Dean within thirty (30) working days after receipt of the grade.
-The decision of the College Dean is final.
+Should the Assistant/Associate Dean for Academic Affairs be unable to resolve the dispute, the student may direct a written appeal to the College of Dental Medicine's Dean, or Dean's designee, within thirty (30) working days after receipt of the grade.
+The decision of the College Dean, or Dean's designee, is final.
+Dean's, or Dean's designee, decisions related to grades are not appealable to the Provost (See University Catalog, Student Appeal Process).